umich-brcf-bioinf/Jacquard/doc/overview.rst

    translates format tags from different callers into a uniform set of tags.*

-Jacquard is focused on translating depth, alt frequency, somatic status, and genotype tags.
-Jacquard can translate and summarize results from several somatic variant callers:
+Jacquard can merge or exapnd VCFs from any variant caller.
+Jacquard can translate depth, alt frequency, somatic status, and genotype tags from several somatic variant callers:

 * MuTect [r1]_
 * VarScan [r4]_
 * Strelka [r6]_

-.. note:: Results from any variant caller can be merged or expanded.

 Contact Us